-Floors including sub-floors
+Floors including Sub-floors

-Repair category 1
+Repair Category

-Notes Areas of loose and uneven flooring observed, particularly in the bathroom.
+Notes Areas of sloping floors observed.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.